Civilization Overview: Indus Valley Civilization

 The people of the Indus Civilization achieved great accuracy in measuring length, mass, and time.
 They were among the first to develop a system of uniform weights and measures, although, as in other civilizations of the time, actual weights were not uniform from city to city.
 Their smallest division, which is marked on an ivory scale found in Lothal, was approximately 1.704 mm, the smallest division ever recorded on a scale of the Bronze Age.
 The weights were in a perfect ratio of 5:2:1, on a scale very similar to the English Imperial ounce or Greek uncia.

-These migrants were probably groups of Aryan herders entering the Indus region over an extended period of time, rather than as a single militant conquest.
+These migrants had strong links to central Asia, and they were probably groups of Aryan herders entering the Indus region over an extended period of time, rather than as a single militant conquest.
 As cattle herders, they may have destroyed or neglected the dikes and canals on which the agrarian life of the Indus peoples depended.
-There is also some evidence of violent conflict: groups of skeletons in postures of flight have been found on the stairways at some sites, and traces of burned-out settlements have also been uncovered.
+There is some evidence of violent conflict: groups of skeletons in postures of flight have been found on the stairways at some sites, and traces of burned-out settlements have also been uncovered.